Basasuya/ogdf.js/README.md

     $ emmake make
     ```

+    Everytime you restart your OS, you should run `./emsdk activate latest` and `source ./emsdk_env.sh` in step one the ensure your environment is correct

     For the "this header is only for x86 only" error, please refer to: [emscripten-issue-9363](https://github.com/emscripten-core/emscripten/issues/9363)

 3. Build ogdf.js